Hitting the Hiking Trails in Bwindi Impenetrable Forest

 (6 1/2 to 7 1/2 hours in length –the difficulty level – moderate – Location –the beginning of this hike is either Buhoma or Nkuringo)

-This trail is 4 to 5 hours in length – and once again you see the ancient rainforest up close – this trail involves steeper inclines – especially if you take the Buhoma to Nkuringo route – it is 600 meters up at the end of the trail – your guides will point out the wildlife and the birds, plants, flowers, ferns, and trees.
+This trail is 4 to 5 hours in length.
+Once again you see the ancient Rainforest up close – this trail involves steeper inclines – especially if you take the Buhoma to Nkuringo route – it is 600 meters up at the end of the trail – your guides will point out the wildlife and the birds, plants, flowers, ferns, and trees.

 The views along this trail are most stunning.
 Amazingly to go by vehicle from Buhoma to Nkuringo takes 7 hours plus and is much shorter taking the Kashasha River Trail

-5 to 6 hours in length – the difficulty level – moderate – The start of this hike is either Buhoma or Nkuringo area of the park.
+5 to 6 hours in length – the difficulty level – moderate – The start of this hike is either the Buhoma or Nkuringo area of the Park.

 Some claim that it is more scenic in starting at Buhoma and ending in Nkuringo.